Curriculum Bachelor in Business, Economics and Data Science

 DEGREE AND RELEVANCE FOR FURTHER STUDIES

-Upon completion of the programme of study, the candidate
+Upon completion of the BEDS programme, the candidate

-• will be awarded the degree BSc in Business, Economics and Data Science.
+• is awarded the Bachelor’s degree in Business, Economics and Data Science

 • Admission requirements